mad-weaver/laminate/README.md

 laminate --source base.yaml --patch patch1.json --patch patch2.yaml
 ```

+Patches are applied in the order they are given on the command line.
+In this case, patch2.yaml would patch over anything conflicting in patch1.json were there any conflicting paths.

-By default, the output format will match the source format (YAML in this case), and the merge strategy for lists is `overwrite`.
+By default, the output format will match the source format (YAML in this case).
+If there's a file extension, it will use that as a hint for format, otherwise, it will try and guess based on the contents of the data what type of format the data is.

 The output will be: